Payload Format

 Regular Status Message

-The device sends a regular status messages at a configurable interval.
+The device sends regular status messages at a configurable interval.
 The content of the status message consists of three messages:

 - Battery Message